 - Noise phobias including thunderstorms

 - Separation anxiety or a fear of being left alone

 - Obsessive compulsive behaviours such as tail chasing or pacing

-- Aggression towards other dogs or people
+- Aggressive behaviour towards other dogs or people.

-More on Behaviour & Training below
+More on Pet Behaviour & Training below

 Puppy School is such a great way to bond with your pet and at the same time teach them basic obedience to ensure they grow up to be a happy and...